 Stephen L. Carter is the William Nelson Cromwell Professor of Law at Yale University, where he has taught since 1982.
-He is also the author of the bestselling novels The Emperor of Ocean Park and New England White, and several books of non-fiction.
+He is the author of the bestselling novel The Emperor of Ocean Park and seven works of non-fiction.
 He and his family live near New Haven, Connecticut.

 Winner of the Nobel Prize for physics, the late Richard Feynman taught for many years at the California Institute of Technology.
 He is best known to a wide readership as the author of Surely You're Joking, Mr Feynman! and What Do You Care What Other People Think.
 Dr. David Goodstein is Vice Provost and Professor of Physics at the California Institute of Technology.
 Dr. Judith Goldstein, registrar and archivist at Caltech, is author of Millikan's School: A History of the California Institute of Technology.

 Thomas L. Thompson is the author of several books, including Early History of the Israelite People and The Bible in History: How Writers Create a Past.
 He currently teaches in the prestigious Biblical Studies programme of the University of Copenhagen.
 He lives in Copenhagen, Denmark.